 If you have higher than normal body fluid volumes or if you have a condition where increasing body fluid volume may be a concern, a higher dose, such as 1g/kg for 1-2 days, is not recommended.

-Because GAMUNEX-C is made from human blood, it may carry a risk of transmitting infectious agents such as viruses, and, theoretically, the Creutzfeldt-Jakob disease (CJD) agent.
+Because GAMUNEX-C is made from human blood, it may carry a risk of transmitting infectious agents such as viruses, the variant Creutzfeldt-Jakob disease (vCJD) agent, and, theoretically, the Creutzfeldt-Jakob disease (CJD) agent.

 You may not take GAMUNEX-C subcutaneously if you have ITP.
 If you have ITP and take GAMUNEX-C subcutaneously, you could experience a very serious and life-threatening black and blue wound (hematoma, which is a pocket of blood within a tissue).